 It was a Friday night and therefore very quiet.
-The massive walled old soukh was beautifully illuminated from the outside but inside we had the most eerie experience.
-I have never been in a soukh which was completely empty.
+The massive walled old souk was beautifully illuminated from the outside but inside we had the eeriest experience.
+I have never been in a souk which was completely empty.

 Sharjah’s Oil Wealth

 The next day showed the other side of the coin.
 We returned to the waterfront and visited one of the best resorts, the Radisson Blue.
 Luxury and beauty wherever you looked.
-Green garden full of flowers, pools and a beach club.
+A green garden full of flowers, pools and a beach club.

 But… as soon as we hit the beach what did we see?
-The most ugly oil rigs looming above the beach umbrellas right at the end of the beach.
+The ugliest oil rigs looming above the beach umbrellas right at the end of the beach!

 Visitors to this expensive resort were left in no doubt where the wealth of modern Sharjah came from.
 Hideous, and one hates to think what the quality of the water might be like.

 But even the modern resort had a hint of yesterday in the form of the hilarious beach gym.
-Much-needed instruction were posted alongside explaining how to use the wooden tables and bars.
+Much-needed instructions were posted alongside explaining how to use the wooden tables and bars.

-After a quite expensive snack and coffee in the beach bar we made our way to another modern face of Sharjah, the impressive Central Soukh.
-The blue tiles that cover the entire building are true works of art and inside you find all the gold, carpets, paintings, silver daggers and other things you would expect in a soukh of the Middle East and, of course, life and noise.
+After a quite expensive snack and coffee in the beach bar, we made our way to another modern face of Sharjah, the impressive Central Souk.
+The blue tiles that cover the entire building are true works of art and inside you find all the gold, carpets, paintings, silver daggers, and other things you would expect in a souk of the Middle East and, of course, life and noise.